photoprism/photoprism-docs/docs/getting-started/ports/freebsd.md

 # Running PhotoPrism On FreeBSD

+!!! info ""
+    Should you experience problems with the installation, we recommend that you ask the FreeBSD community for advice, as we cannot provide support for third-party software.

 For FreeBSD / FreeNAS users, an unofficial [PhotoPrism port](https://github.com/huo-ju/photoprism-freebsd-port) is available.

 The port will compile and install libtensorflow 1.15.2 and build `photoprism` from source on FreeBSD.

-!!! info "Getting Support"
-    Should you experience problems with the installation, we recommend that you ask the FreeBSD community for advice, as we cannot provide support for third-party software.

 !!! quote ""
     Help improve these docs!
 You can contribute by clicking :material-pencil: to send a pull request with your changes.